 Not long after Mazar announced that she had located a section from Nehemiah’s wall, she found a black stone seal, bearing the Hebrew inscription “Shlomit,” which some scholars believe might have belonged to Shelomith, the daughter of Zerubbabel, referred to in 1 Chronicles 3:19.

 This week, Dr. Mazar told me that the third phase of her dig is nearly complete.
 She said they continue to “uncover and discover wonderful things.”
 She is anxious to begin the office phase of the excavation, when she can begin the tedious work of processing her findings.

-Meanwhile, a short distance from Mazar’s dig, near the Wailing Wall, other fantastic discoveries are turning up.
+Meanwhile, a short distance from Mazar’s dig, near the Western Wall, other fantastic discoveries are turning up.
 Just yesterday, the Israel Ministry of Foreign Affairs announced that archaeologists had uncovered a “rich layer of finds from the latter part of the First Temple period.”
 According to its website, “This is actually the first time in the history of the archaeological research of Jerusalem that building remains from the First Temple period were exposed so close to the Temple Mount—on the eastern slopes of the Upper City.
 The walls of the buildings are preserved to a height of more than 2 meters.”
 Other findings, the report noted, include a stone seal with an inscribed Hebrew name and numerous figurines—all “characteristic of the Kingdom of Judah in the latter part of the First Temple period.”